PLEASE NOTE: this is a work in progress last edited June 2019.

 - During a Senate hearing into COT issues, the then-new TIO, John Pinnock, agreed that Mr Benjamin had not removed himself from Council discussions of COT matters.

 Author Note (1)

-Open Letter File No/56-A to 56-D shows Telstra’s Grant Campbell was associated with my settlement/arbitration in the very early days.
-This facsimile cover sheet (File No/56-A) from Mr Campbell to Warwick Smith concerning Allan [sic] Smith – Cape Bridgewater Holiday Camp, and the expression of interest by Ferrier Hodgson, discusses my ongoing faxing problems.
+Open Letter File No/56-A to 56-D shows Telstra’s Grant Campbell was associated with Alan Smith’s settlement/arbitration in the very early days.
+This facsimile cover sheet (File No/56-A) from Mr Campbell to Warwick Smith concerning Allan [sic] Smith – Cape Bridgewater Holiday Camp, and the expression of interest by Ferrier Hodgson, discusses Alan’s ongoing faxing problems.

 When these documents came to light, they confirmed Grant Campbell was officially signing off correspondence on behalf of Warwick Smith, including official FTSP correspondence.

 Neither Warwick Smith, nor anyone from the TIO’s office, ever informed the COT Cases that Grant Campbell was temporarily seconded from Telstra to Warwick Smith’s office, where the TIO gave him the power to scrutinise COT claim material.
 And, without any checks by anyone, including Dr Gordon Hughes (then appointed assessor) or Ferrier Hodgson Corporate Advisory (the resource unit).
 Like Telstra council and board members Ted Benjamin, Chris Vonwiller and Jim Holmes, Grant Campbell had free range at the TIO office and was allowed to formally classify COT Case ongoing telephone and fax problems as ‘new’ problems and therefore not connected to Alan’s FTSP claim, despite Warwick Smith and Mr Campbell being fully aware, at the time, in Alan Smith’s case, that this was not the case.